Medically reviewed by Angela Sheddan, DNP

 However, they also have some differences, ranging from shorter or longer half-lives to different side effect profiles.

 And before we get started, we want to say that there’s no “best ED treatment.”
-Your missions shouldn’t be finding the best ED treatment — it should be finding the best ED treatment for you, but, no, vapor rub on penis does not work.
+Your mission shouldn’t be finding the best treatment for erectile function — it should be finding the best ED treatment for you, but, no, vapor rub on penis does not work.

 Since its approval for ED in 1998, Viagra has become one of the most popularly prescribed medications for ED in the world.